Indicators of species abundance in England

 All-species indicator

-The species in the all-species indicator are intended to be as representative as possible of wider biodiversity in England, although the coverage is limited by the availability of data from existing monitoring schemes.
+The species included in Schedule 2 were chosen from as wide a range of taxa as possible, where sufficient data existed.
 All native and naturalised species with suitable data were considered for inclusion in the indicator.
 Invasive non-native species were excluded.
 All species that were naturalised before 1500 were included, as well as those that colonised England from mainland Europe more recently (for example, the tree bumblebee Bombus hypnorum which arrived in England from Europe in 2001).

-The taxonomic breakdown of species in the indicator can be found in the published datafile.
-The number of species included in each year of the index is shown in Figure 9 in the Technical Annex.
+The breakdown of species and taxa included in the indicator can be found in the published datafile.
+The number of species included in each year of the index is shown in Figure 2 in the Technical Annex.

 Priority species indicator